shofistwn/risefolio/README.md

-# Incredible Portfolio Experience
+# Risefolio

-Welcome to my Incredible Portfolio Experience! 🚀 This repository is more than a mere display of my skills; it's a captivating journey through the remarkable projects and experiences that have shaped my professional story.
-A special shoutout to the talented [Elias](https://www.figma.com/community/file/1164933568884615740) for bringing this portfolio to life with a stunning UI design!
+Welcome to Risefolio, my personal portfolio repository! 🚀 This space goes beyond being a mere showcase of my skills; it's an engaging journey through the remarkable projects and experiences that have shaped my professional story.
+A special shoutout to the talented [Elias](https://www.figma.com/community/file/1164933568884615740) for breathing life into this portfolio with a stunning UI design!

 ## Table of Contents
 - [Introduction](#introduction)